cvxpy/cvxpy/README.md

 expr = sum(expr) + norm2(x)
 ```

-### Disciplined Convex Programming (DCP)
-TODO ignore_dcp, is_dcp, exp.curvature, exp.sign
-Expressions must follow the rules of Disciplined Convex Programming (DCP).
-An interactive tutorial on DCP is available at <http://dcp.stanford.edu/>.

-### Indexing, Slicing, and Iteration
+## Indexing and Slicing
 All non-scalar Expression objects can be indexed using the syntax `expr[i,j]`.
 The syntax `expr[i]` can be used as a shorthand for `expr[i,0]` when `expr` is a column vector.
 Similarly, `expr[i]` is shorthand for `expr[0,i]` when `expr` is a row vector.

 Non-scalar Expressions can also be sliced into using the standard Python slicing syntax.
 Thus `expr[i:j:k,r]` selects every kth element in column r of `expr`, starting at row i and ending at row j-1.

 Expressions are iterable.
 Iterating over an expression returns indices into the expression in column-major order.
 Thus if `expr` is a 2 by 2 matrix, `[elem for elem in expr]` evaluates to `[expr[0,0], expr[1,0], expr[0,1], expr[1,1]]`.
 The built-in Python `sum` can be used on expressions because of the support for iteration.

+### Disciplined Convex Programming (DCP)
+TODO ignore_dcp, is_dcp, exp.curvature, exp.sign
+Expressions must follow the rules of Disciplined Convex Programming (DCP).
+An interactive tutorial on DCP is available at <http://dcp.stanford.edu/>.

 ### Atoms
 Atoms are functions that can be used in expressions.
 Atoms take Expression objects and constants as arguments and return an Expression object.